• Home

 Jump to Recipe

-These smoked baked beans are the best ones I’ve ever tastes and that is all thanks to the sauce and the addition of bacon and vegetables.
+My smoked baked beans incredibly delicious and popular, all thanks to the BBQ sauce and the addition of bacon and sauteed vegetables.
 The BBQ sauce is sweet, tangy, and a little spicy with rich notes of molasses and bourbon.
-Sautéed bacon and vegetables add another special level of flavor to lift the whole experience to another level.
-Don’t forget the smoke infused to the whole side dish as a perfect finishing touch.
+Sautéed bacon and vegetables add another special level of flavor, while the smoke infused to the whole side dish as a perfect finishing touch.
+I use three types of canned beans but you can adjust that if you wish.

 Baked beans is one of those staple side dishes that you can make for any gathering and everyone will want some.
 It’s even better when the side dish is so delicious that it outshines everything else.